discoaaron/ClaimCompanion/README.md

 Note: I built this in a couple of hours so it's a bit hacky!
 This being said any critiques feel free to enlighten me!
 I kind of feel like refectoring for my own pease of mind!

 # Known Bugs
+ - None (this means there are many unknown!!)

+# Fixed Bugs
  - The very first time it is opened it will set all values to empty string, will fix!